-Medical Delivery Service.
-Please read through this Home Oxygen Instruction Manual, as it company.
-We process your Doctors' orders just like a pharmacy.
+Mid-Cities Home Medical Delivery Service is a home oxygen and medical equipment company.
+We process your doctors' orders just like a pharmacy.
 We cannot change, add, or remove items delivered without a doctor's order.
-Should you have a question about your order place contact your local VA Pulmonary Clinic.
-Contact numbers are available for you on Page 5.
+Mid-Cities Home Medical is responsible for providing supplies and manufacturer required maintenance of your equipment.
+You or your Caregiver are responsible for general cleaning and supply changes.
+Should you have a question about your prescription order or if you need assistance, please contact your local VA Pulmonary Clinic.
+Contact numbers are available for you on pages 6-7.